h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ### About the Dataset

 This dataset contains information about credit card clients in Taiwan from April 2005 to September 2005.
-Features include demographic factors, repayment statuses, history of payment, bill statements and default payments.
+Features include demographic factors, repayment statuses, history of payment, bill statements, and default payments.

 The data set comes from the [UCI Machine Learning Repository Irvine, CA: University of California, School of Information and Computer Science](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients#)

-This dataset has a total 25 Features(columns) and 30,000 Clients(rows).
+This dataset has a total of 25 Features(columns) and 30,000 Clients(rows).

 ### Download Dataset